 - high blood pressure

-The causes of glomus jugulare tumor formation are not entirely understood, but genetic factors are suspected.
-These are thought to be acquired mutations that cause the tumors, rather than hereditary genes.
-This means that mutations causing the tumors are acquired during a person’s lifetime and are not passed on from one generation to the next.
+The causes of glomus jugulare tumor formation aren’t entirely understood, but genetic factors are suspected.
+Doctors believe that acquired mutations cause the tumors, rather than hereditary genes.
+This means that mutations causing the tumors are acquired during a person’s lifetime and aren’t passed on from one generation to the next.

-Glomus jugulare tumors form more often in women than in men, and in the elderly.
+Glomus jugulare tumors form more often in women than in men, and in older adults.
 They can, however, form in anyone at any age.

 A physical examination is the first step towards diagnosing a glomus jugulare tumor.
 The symptoms, as well as an examination of the ear and throat area, can indicate that a tumor may be present.
 There may be a lump on the neck, and the tumor may even be visible inside the ear.

-To confirm the presence of a glomus jugulare tumor, a doctor needs to perform an imaging test, such as a computed tomography (CT) scan or magnetic resonance imaging (MRI).
-Either test can give a doctor a detailed image of the area in question and confirm or deny the presence of a tumor.
+To confirm the presence of a glomus jugulare tumor, your doctor needs to perform an imaging test, such as a CT scan or an MRI.
+Either test can give your doctor a detailed image of the area in question and confirm or deny the presence of a tumor.

 The only real treatment for a glomus jugulare tumor is surgery.
 Even if a tumor is small and not causing severe symptoms, it may need to be removed.
-If it is not removed, it will continue to grow slowly and cause more problems as it gets bigger.
+If it isn’t removed, the tumor will continue to grow slowly and cause more problems as it gets bigger.
 There are a few different options for surgery.

 Complete Surgical Removal

-Using traditional neurosurgical techniques, a glomus jugulare tumor may be completely removed.
+A glomus jugulare tumor may be completely removed using traditional neurosurgical techniques.
 The process is difficult because there are so many nerves in the area, but if the tumor can be taken out without damaging any nerves, no other treatment is needed.

-Not technically surgery, this type of treatment involves the use of X-rays aimed at the tumor to destroy the abnormal tissue.
+Stereotactic radiosurgery isn’t technically surgery.
+It involves the use of X-rays aimed at the tumor to destroy the abnormal tissue.
 Unlike traditional radiation therapy, this technique is more targeted and less likely to harm normal tissue.

 Surgery Followed by Radiation Therapy

 In some cases, traditional surgery to remove most of the tumor is combined with follow-up radiation.
-The radiation targets the remains of the tumor that could not be physically removed by the surgeon.
+The radiation targets the remains of the tumor that the surgeon couldn’t physically remove.